-OIG seeks Investigative Auditor for its Upstate Regional Office (based in Albany).
+OIG seeks Investigative Auditor for its Downstate Regional Office (based in New York City).

 Additional Comments The State of New York does not discriminate on the basis of race, color, national origin, sex, age, sexual orientation, religion or disability in the admission to, access to or employment in our programs or activities.
 Reasonable accommodation will be provided upon request.
 The State of New York is an Equal Opportunity Employer.

 Some positions may require additional credentials or a background check to verify your identity.